|Bird Photography with a Flash|

 One thing to note, using the flash is more difficult than not.
 With regular photography, you need to consider the shutter speed, aperture setting, and ISO setting.
 Adding a flash adds one more variable and many more ways you can go wrong.
 I've certainly lost photos by having the flash setting or the overall combination of settings incorrect.

-In conclusion, I wish I could photograph every bird at 8:00 in the morning with the sun directly behind me and a thin layer of cloud to diffuse the light a bit, but that is not realistic, especially with forest birds.
+In conclusion, I wish I could photograph every bird at 8:00 in the morning with the sun directly behind me and a thin layer of clouds to diffuse the light a bit, but that is not realistic, especially with forest birds.

 This Black-headed Antbird was an unidentifiable shadow in the rainforest understory.
 A high exposure compensation setting and a low flash settings created a slightly dark but uniformly lit image without shadows.